42+ Years of Serving Injured Workers in Pennsylvania

 With approximately 120,000 miles of state and local highways that must be maintained, Pennsylvania roads are often under construction.
 The brave workers who fix our state roadways are at risk of being injured in work zone accidents due to the inherently dangerous conditions of the job site.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help those injured in work zone crashes obtain maximum benefits for their injuries.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. help those injured in work zone crashes obtain maximum benefits for their injuries.

 Work Zones are Dangerous for Workers

 The Pennsylvania Department of Transportation (PennDOT) reports that on average, nearly half of all work zone crashes involve injuries or fatalities.
 According to PennDOT, state highways (including state-maintained roads that are not designated as interstates) are the most dangerous, followed by interstates, the turnpike, and local roads.